miraz-ezaz/CSE-446-Web-Technologies-API-Project/README.md

   ### `npm install`

 This Command will install the required packges.

 3. Then Run the command

   ### `npm start`

 4. The server wil start on: http://localhost:5000/

+## `Frontend(Ecommerce)`

+1.Go to the directory: /Ecommerce/frontend

+2.Open the directory in terminal or Visual Studio Code terminal and run the command

+  ### `npm install`

+This Command will install the required packges.

+3. Then Run the command

+  ### `npm start`

+4. The server wil start on: http://localhost:3000/

+##### Running the Bank Server:

+## `Server(Bank)`

+1.Go to the directory: /Bank/backend

+2.Open the directory in terminal or Visual Studio Code terminal and run the command

+  ### `npm install`

+This Command will install the required packges.

+3. Then Run the command

+  ### `npm start`

+4. The server wil start on: http://localhost:7000/

+##### Running the Supplier Server:

+## `Server(Supplier)`

+1.Go to the directory: /Bank/backend

+2.Open the directory in terminal or Visual Studio Code terminal and run the command

+  ### `npm install`

+This Command will install the required packges.

+3. Then Run the command

+  ### `npm start`

+4. The server wil start on: http://localhost:7000/